donbigi/Terraform-with-GCP/README.md

-# Using Terraform to Create a Google Cloud Storage Bucket for a Website
+# Using Terraform to Create a Static Website and Hosting it on Google Cloud Storage Bucket

 This Terraform configuration allows you to set up a Google Cloud Storage bucket to host a website.
 It also includes configurations for setting up DNS records and a global forwarding rule for serving the website over HTTP.